Programme/Approved Electives for 2020/21

 Available as a Free Standing Elective

-The role of professions and professionals such as doctors, lawyers, teachers and social workers has increasingly come under close scrutiny in terms of their standards of professional practice and contribution to society.
+The role of professions and professionals in fields of Education, Health and Social Work has increasingly come under close scrutiny in terms of their standards of professional practice and contribution to society.
 This module explores what it means to be a professional and the ways in which professional identities are constructed.
-Students will engage with a range of innovative learning and teaching strategies and will examine the process of professional formation.
+Students engage with a range of innovative learning and teaching strategies and will examine the process of professional formation.
+Lectures include topics such as: Education and the Professions; Regulating Teachers; Professions within Health; Social Work and the Professions; and When Professionalism Fails.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/edu-30064/lists